 - applicants should belong to the best 10-20 percent of their year

-- If your German is not sufficient, please send your current CV including all relevant grades and practical experience via e-mail to milena.cornely(at)e-fellows.net.
+- If your German is not sufficient to complete the application process, please send an e-mail with your CV to firstname.lastname@example.org.

 - Please indicate when you are going to do your LL.M. and which country or law school you are particularly interested in.